0xRoqeeb/writeups/permx/permx.md

 - **Database Password**: Identified a database password that could be useful for accessing services or further escalation.

-I decided to follow the easier path of trying common passwords for known services:
+I decided to follow the easier path of trying the found passwords for passwprd reuse:
 ![configpass](https://github.com/user-attachments/assets/e538fa1a-df49-46bd-8ab2-9f056223d77d)

 1. **Attempting Password Reuse**: